 - Kiwanis Park - This 14 acre park, located at the end of Maple Street, south of Sycamore Street, is devoted primarily to active recreation.
 Kiwanis Park features eight tennis courts, two softball fields, and two basketball courts.

 - Valhalla Park - This 45 acre site at the corner of Keller and Pine Tree Roads is the township's largest and most highly developed park.
 Valhalla features a wooded area, open fields, a pond, and a lake, all of which are used to provide diverse year round recreation.

-- Veterans Memorial Gardens - Veteran's Memorial Gardens is Delhi's newest park.
-This passive park consists of 5.5 acres and features a Veteran's Memorial as the centerpiece.
+- Veterans Memorial Gardens - This massive park consists of 5.5 acres and features a Veteran's Memorial as the centerpiece.